 For example, here is a pyramid of numbers diagram for the food chain: Grass → Rabbit → Fox.

 In a pyramid of numbers diagram, the bars are drawn to scale and each level is represented as a separate bar.
 The width of each bar represents the population size of organisms at that stage of the food chain, and the height stays the same.
-The more organisms there are at that stage, the wider the bar will be.
+A wider bar indicates a greater number of organisms at that stage.

 In this case, the producer, which is the grass, is located at the bottom of the pyramid.
 As you can see, the width of the grass bar is relatively large, as a lot of grass is needed to support the population of rabbits.

 The width of the rabbit bar is larger than the width of the fox bar, as more rabbits are needed to support the fox population.
-For example, one fox may eat many rabbits, and those rabbits eat many blades of grass.
+For example, a single fox may consume multiple rabbits, which in turn would have eaten numerous blades of grass.

 The example above resembles an energy pyramid, with the number of organisms decreasing as you go up the food chain.
 This is due to a loss of energy.